 I can assure you, it’s worth the wait.

 Planet Word is located at 925 13th Street NW in Downtown DC.
-Hours are 10am – 5pm, Thursday through Saturday.
+Hours are 10am – 5pm, Wednesday through Monday, and until 6pm on Saturday.
 Admission is free, but a donation is suggested.

 Museum with karaoke?
 Count us in!